On The $j$-Invariants of CM-Elliptic Curves Defined Over $\mathbb{Z}_p$: Introduction

-The results we obtain are somehow in contrast to the same question asked for elliptic curves over $\bZ_{p^2}$ the unramified quadratic extension of $\bZ_p$.
-In particular, for the same questions asked over $\bZ_{p^2}$, we have the following answers: \begin{enumerate} \item There are always CM-elliptic curves over $\bZ_{p^2}$ with CM by $\cO$ an order in a quadratic imaginary field $K$ in which $p$ is inert, and where $p$ does not divide the conductor. \item From the work of Cornut-Vatsal \cite{CornutVatsal1,CornutVatsal2} and Jetchev-Kane \cite{JetchevKane} we have that the reductions of the $j$-invariants of elliptic curves with CM by $\cO$ are equidistributed among the supersingular values in $\bF_{p^2}$ (as we vary the conductors $\cO$ subject to certain congruence conditions).
-Moreover, for each $p$ and all but finitely many $\cO$ where $p$ is inert, the map from elliptic curves with CM by $\cO$ to supersingular $j$-invariants in $\bF_{p^2}$ is surjective. \item By the work of Deuring \cite{Deuring} we know that given a supersingular elliptic curve $\overline{E}$ with CM by $\cO$ there always exists a lift to an elliptic curve over $\bZ_{p^2}$ with CM by $\cO$ which reduces to $\overline{E}$. \end{enumerate}
+The results we will describe are in contrast to what one would obtain for the same questions asked for elliptic curves over $\bZ_{p^2}$, the unramified quadratic extension of $\bZ_p$.
+In particular, over $\bZ_{p^2}$, we have the following answers: \begin{enumerate} \item There are always CM-elliptic curves over $\bZ_{p^2}$ which admit CM by $\cO$ an order in a quadratic imaginary field $K$ in which $p$ is inert, and where $p$ does not divide the conductor. \item From the work of Cornut-Vatsal \cite{CornutVatsal1,CornutVatsal2} and Jetchev-Kane \cite{JetchevKane} we have that the reductions of the $j$-invariants of elliptic curves with CM by $\cO$ are equidistributed among the supersingular values in $\bF_{p^2}$ (as we vary the conductors $\cO$ subject to certain congruence conditions).
+Moreover, for each $p$ and all but finitely many $\cO$ where $p$ is inert, the map from elliptic curves with CM by $\cO$ to supersingular $j$-invariants in $\bF_{p^2}$ is surjective. \item By the work of Deuring \cite{Deuring} we know that given a supersingular elliptic curve $\overline{E}$ with CM by $\cO$ there always exists a lift to an elliptic curve over $\bZ_{p^2}$ with CM by $\cO$ which reduces to $\overline{E}$ (along with its CM). \end{enumerate}